grafana/loki/docs/sources/setup/upgrade/_index.md

 1. `validation.enforce-metric-name` CLI flag and the corresponding YAML setting are removed.
 1. `boltdb.shipper.compactor.deletion-mode` CLI flag and the corresponding YAML setting are removed.
 You can instead configure the `compactor.deletion-mode` CLI flag or `deletion_mode` YAML setting in [Limits Config](/docs/loki/<LOKI_VERSION>/configuration/#limits_config).
 1. Compactor CLI flags that use the prefix `boltdb.shipper.compactor.` are removed.
 You can instead use CLI flags with the `compactor.` prefix.
+1. `ingester.unordered-writes` CLI flag is deprecated and will always default to `true` in the next major release.
+1. `table-manager` target is deprecated, because it is not used by single store implementations.

 #### Distributor metric changes